 10. Evaluate the Course

 All course creators would certainly want to know how the audience receives their product.
 The best way to find out is by using metrics.
 Measure the engagement, interactivity, effectiveness, and success of your eLearning program.

 You can deploy surveys for user feedback.
 Such surveys can feature a variety of questions to gather insights and determine the ROI of your program.
 Using the right tool, you can create engaging surveys easily.

 Some of the top eLearning course software also offer reporting & analytics tools, so you can definitely leverage them.

 If you’re satisfied with the evaluation, you can certainly think about the next course of action, maybe a second installment of the course.

 Ready to Design an eLearning Course?

-You should...because it is a rewarding experience, if you do it the right way.
+You should… because it’s a rewarding experience, if you do it right.

-These tips on how to design eLearning courses cover pretty much what course developers need to do to launch a successful course.
-You just need to follow each step without skipping any of them.
-The better you design a course, the more its relevance and usability will be.
+These tips on how to design eLearning courses cover what course developers need to do to launch a successful course.
+When you design a course in the best possible way, you are increasing its relevance and usability.